Morebec/OrkestraSymfonyBundle/README.md

 #### Step 3: Add an Adapter
 For persistence and infrastructure concerns, Orkestra requires adapters.

-Install one of the adapters.
-Current Official Orkestra Adapters (such as the MongoDB adataper) are supported out of the box and will be registered correctly.

-Otherwise, you will need to register the classes of the adapter as services manually in a Module Configurator (see below for more information).
+Install one of the adapters and register the classes of the adapter as services in a Module Configurator (see below for more information).

 ## Usage